CrewBuilder/crew-builder/API.md

   name: 'new name'
   description: 'new description'
 }
 etc, include any/all fields that need to be updated.
-CHeck to make sure you aren't sending null for any fields
+Check to make sure you aren't sending null for any fields

 ##DELETE Endpoints
 ### 'user/crews'